 “Have they identified her?
 Does she live in the building?”
 I ask, noticing his pale expression.
 “Franklin, what is it?”

 “The young lady does reside in the building.
 Her mother owns a unit on the tenth floor.
-She passed away last year.
+But she passed away last year.
 The girl has been living in the apartment with her father.
 But they both went missing about three weeks ago.
 A neighbor reported hearing loud noises and the police came out to answer the disturbance call.
 When they arrived the place was empty, but there were signs of a struggle and what appears to have been a wild party with drugs, alcohol and used condoms all over the place.”

 “Who is she and was security able to reach a next of kin?”
 I ask.
 I’ve only lived in the building a few weeks and don’t know any of my neighbors.
 I purchase the apartment for Camille and me to move into after our wedding.
 With everything going on, I haven’t met anyone accept the doorman and the building manger.